robotical/OpenWRT-HubPlusConfig/README.md

 2. Go to http://192.168.8.1 (the router's homepage)
 3. You should see the iNet GL first time setup thingy, asking you to choose a language.
 No need to do anything there.
 4. ssh into the router: `ssh root@192.168.8.1` (There should be no root password)
+5. Set a root password, this can be done like so: `passwd root -d "martyrocks"`.
-5. Go to the SD card, which is mounted at `/mnt/sda/`
+6. Go to the SD card, which is mounted at `/mnt/sda1`
-6. Run the web install script: `./install-web.sh`
+7. Run the web install script: `./install-web.sh`
-7. This should complete without any intervention needed.
+8. This should complete without any intervention needed.
 Go back to http://192.168.8.1 and check that
    * The page now shows the command hub homepage
    * The link to ScratchX works and loads the extension properly
-8. Now run `./install-wifi.sh`.
+9. Now run `./install-wifi.sh`.
 This will overwrite the router's wifi config, asking for a `Y` confirmation beore committing.
-9. The new SSIDs and WiFi passwords are set.
+10. The new SSIDs and WiFi passwords are set.
-10. Set a root password, this can be done like so: `passwd root -d "martyrocks"`.
-Alternately, do this through the config web interface, or leave it to the customer!
 11. Reboot the router and check that http://192.168.8.1 comes back up, that the SSIDs are now `martyHubPlus-5G` and `martyHubPlus-2G` adn the WiFi password `martyrocks` works.
-13. Fin!
+12. Fin!

 Stuff